yutui1281461/pulsar/site/docs/latest/project/BinaryProtocol.md

 that were pushed to that particular consumer and not yet acknowledged.

 The protobuf object accepts a list of message ids that the consumer wants to be redelivered.
-The message ids will be honored by the broker only if the subscription type is shared.
-For other subscription types or if the list is empty, the broker will redeliver all the pending messages.
+If the list is empty, the broker will redeliver all the pending messages.

-On redelivery, messages can be sent to the same consumer or, in the case of a shared subscription, spread across all available consumers.
+On redelivery, messages an be sent to the same consumer or, in the case of a shared subscription, spread across all available consumers.